Grainger Stadium: Renovations

 Grainger Stadium has been renovated often through the years to maintain the facility and to try to keep it up to the standards of professional baseball.
 At times, these renovations have been quite extensive.

 In January 2007, the Kinston-Lenoir County Tourism Development Authority approved $75,000 to help fund a new scoreboard and video board.
 The funds were disbursed in $15,000 increments over five years.
 The City of Kinston provided $175,000 in additional funds toward the project.
 The new boards cost an estimated $350,000.
 On August 10, 2016, new turf grass was put down to replace the 18-year-old surface.
 Other upgrades included those to the parking lot, lighting, grandstand, and outfield wall.

+Additional renovations took place in 2025 in preparation for the Bird Dawgs' arrival.
+The main grandstand had been renovated the previous year, while the latest renovations included expanded concessions and team store, a new scoreboard, a new training facility and renovated offices.
+Additionally, the clubhouse were remodeled to meet Frontier League specifications.
+These renovations were completed prior to the 2025 Freedom Classic.
+Following the Freedom Classic, the third base bleachers were demolished and a new patio was built in its place in time for the Bird Dawgs' inaugural season, reducing the seating capacity to 3,400.